techidaily/site-games-able/source/_posts/fast-forwarding-to-better-deck-performance-via-cloning.md

 ![Macrium Reflect trial download](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/02/macrium-reflect-trial-download-1.jpg)

- Register and create a[Macrium Reflect](https://manage.macrium.com/) account and download the free trial as it has everything you need for this process.
+ Register and create a [Macrium Reflect](https://manage.macrium.com/) account and download the free trial as it has everything you need for this process.

  Copy your registration code, click on**Download Trial** on the Home version, and run the setup.